yahoojapan/yosegi-hive/docs/create_table.md

 |UNION|**true**|

 ## Cast of type
-If the defined type is different from the data type, cast as much as possible.
-If it can not be done, it is NULL.
+Yosegi execute data type casting when there is a difference between two data types, one is from estimated based on input data, and the table defines the other.
+If Yosegi cannot data type casting, it treats the data as NULL.

 ## Compression class
 Please see the list of supported compression formats.

 ## Make complicated data correspond to vectorization
-Hive does not work on complex schema tables in vectorization and pushdown in some cases.
+Hive cannot work on complex schema tables in vectorization and pushdown in some cases.
-Data handled by Hive can be processed efficiently by using a flat schema, but it is not always possible to define a flat schema for data design.
+Hive can handle efficiently the data that is defined by a flat schema.
+However, it is not always possible to use a flat schema for data design.

-In Yosegi, it is possible to process complicated schemas as a flat schema by changing array expansion and node configuration.
+On the other hand, Yosegi can change complex schemas as a flat schema using array expansion and node configuration.